uc-cdis/gen3.org/content/resources/user/using-api.md

 This feature can also download the tsv associated with the node, or if a user has "write" access to the this project, delete existing nodes.

-* * *
-## Graphing a Project
-* * *

 A user can review a graph of an individual project, by toggling between views of the completed nodes and the full graph.
+The number you see underneath the node name, for example 'subject', reflects the number of records in each node.

 <h4> Example:  Graphing a Project </h4>
 ![Graphing a project](graph-a-project.gif)